 - Evolution and Ecology of Disease Systems Laboratory, University of Pennsylvania, Philadelphia, United States of America

-- Dispersal & Migration, Evolutionary ecology, Host-parasite interactions, Microbial ecology & microbiology, Molecular ecology, Parasitology, Phylogeny & Phylogeography, Population ecology
+- Dispersal & Migration, Eco-evolutionary dynamics, Evolutionary ecology, Host-parasite interactions, Human impact, Microbial ecology & microbiology, Molecular ecology, Parasitology, Phylogeny & Phylogeography, Population ecology

 Detecting within-host interactions using genotype combination prevalence data

 Combining epidemiological models with statistical inference can detect parasite interactions

 There are several important topics in the study of infectious diseases that have not been well explored due to technical difficulties.
 One such topic is pursued by Alizon et al. in “Modelling coinfections to detect within-host interactions from genotype combination prevalences” .
 Both theory and several important examples have demonstrated that interactions among co-infecting strains can have outsized impacts on disease outcomes, transmission dynamics, and epidemiology.
 Unfortunately, empirical data on pathogen interactions and their outcomes is often correlational making results difficult to decipher.